DigiDuRe/DigiDuRe/README.md

 ## 3. Data Analysis

-With the CLERUS dataset available, a series of analysis scripts have been developed to explore the data and add to the analysis of book titles, allowing for a bottom-up reconstruction of trends and changes in thematization.
+With the CLERUS dataset available, a series of analysis scripts have been developed to explore the data and added to the analysis of book titles, allowing a bottom-up reconstruction of trends and changes in thematization.
 These analysis scripts can be found under [3_Data_Analysis](/3_Data_Analysis/).
-The scripts are presented are dynamic and presented for CLERUS v1, but can easily be rerun once CLERUS_v2 and CLERUS+ are processed and curated see[1_Data_Harmonization](/1_Data_Harmonization/).
+The scripts are dynamic and presented for CLERUS v1, but can easily be rerun once CLERUS_v2 and CLERUS+ are processed and curated see[1_Data_Harmonization](/1_Data_Harmonization/).

 ## 4. Dissemination

-During the project, it has been presented on many occasions.
+During the project, CLERUS has been presented on many occasions.
 Under [4_Dissemination](/4_Dissemination/), slide decks can be found, as well as installation instructions for the software used.

 ## 5. Collaborators